markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 If you see the `README.md` file in VS Code, congrats for successfully accomplishing our first `pull`!

 > **On the Job:** Normally, when working on a team, we would use the command `git pull` to update our local development environment.
 Team members could have potentially "pushed" their enhancements or bug fixes up to the remote development environment so it is good practice to keep our version up to date.
 If our branch is already up to date, Git will check and let us know a `pull` is not necessary so it is harmless to check.
 Normally the Git workflow has a `pull` done prior to a `push` so that your local development environment is updated first.
 This ensures that if any potential conflicts in the code arises, they can be resolved locally in VS Code, which has very nice features that allow efficiency in conflict resolution.
-So what is a conflict you ask, well the best way to find out is to manufacture one and use VS Code to resolve it.
+So what is a conflict you ask, we will soon see after we find out more about the `pull` command.

 Let's dive a bit deeper in the `pull` command:
 ```
 git pull origin master
 ```
 The `pull` command directs the download process to occur.
 The `origin` and `master` designate the source of the download or `pull`.
 The `origin` describes the remote in other words, the GitHub repo, and `master` designates the branch or version in the remote repo we would like to `pull` from or download.
-Please note if the `<branch-name>` does not exist on the remote repo, the `pull` process will error and not complete.
+Please note if the `<branch-name>` that is being pulled, does not exist on the remote repo, the `pull` process will error and not occur.
 > **Pause**: Wait, but how does the `pull` command know where the download will to go to? any thoughts? guesses?<br />
-> **Answer**: `git pull` will download to the current active branch or whatever branch you are currently checked-out on.
+> **Answer**: `git pull` will download to the current active branch.
 That's why it's always a good idea to use a `git branch` to verify the active branch before doing a `git pull`.

 > **Video -** Animation: Showing Data Flow [Git Pull & Git Push-Jira FSFO-108](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-108)<br>
 ![Git Pull](assets/lesson-1/250-pull-git.png)<!-- Illustration lacks direction-->